Olsro/ipodclickwheelgamespreservationproject/README.md

 https://appleinsider.com/articles/24/11/02/a-new-project-is-trying-to-preserve-click-wheel-ipod-games (there is a fact error on this article: Quix did not co-founded this project)

+https://www.youtube.com/watch?v=l1gnyP1cyGo ("untaljefecito" spanish channel talking about the project and the games)

 # Video guides
 RazorStoJ made awesome video guides to help you installing the games if you don't like textual guides :)